nirali25parekh/xai-parkinsons/README.md

 regions.
-This paper demonstrates that DL can be leveraged to create a reliable, accurate, and efficient method for PD Detection and the model can be extended to provide interpretability to the inferences in a way that is scalable, and free from bias
+This paper demonstrates that DL can be leveraged to create a reliable, accurate, and efficient method for PD Detection and the model can be extended to provide interpretability to the inferences in a way that is scalable, and free from bias.

 ### Cite as:
 ```